Angola Horror: Reporting

 The accident, dubbed the "Angola Horror", gripped the imagination of the nation.
 Accounts of the tragedy, accompanied by grisly illustrations, filled the pages of newspapers for weeks and showed the tragedy of those trying to identify their loved ones among the charred remains that were pulled from the wreckage.
 Frank Leslie's Illustrated Newspaper carried five sketches of the scene and concluded, "This railroad disaster is accompanied by more horrible circumstances than ever before known in this country, and its results are truly sickening to contemplate".

 Aftermath

-The accident and the public outcry that arose from it influenced many railroad reforms that soon followed, including the replacement of loosely secured stoves with safer forms of heating, more effective braking systems and the standardization of track gauges.
+The accident and the public outcry that arose from it influenced many railroad reforms that soon followed.
+These included the replacement of loosely secured stoves with safer forms of heating, more effective braking systems, and the standardization of track gauges.

 Memorial

-In 2008, the villagers of Angola reserved a .03 acre parcel of land along Commercial Street and erected a sign to mark the site of the accident, dedicated to its victims.
-A second memorial to at least 17 unidentified victims buried in Forest Lawn Cemetery, Buffalo was planned and later erected in 2015.
+In 2008, the villagers of Angola reserved a 0.03 acre parcel of land along Commercial Street and erected a sign to mark the site of the accident, dedicated to its victims.
+A second memorial to at least 17 unidentified victims buried in Forest Lawn Cemetery, Buffalo, was planned and later erected in 2015.